gnachman/iTerm2/README.md

 ## Instructions
 Currently requires either MacVim or Textmate to be installed.
-Just download (or build your own, if you're paranoid), and off you go!
+Just [Download](https://github.com/chendo/iTerm2/archives/master) (or build your own, if you're paranoid), and off you go!

 ## Cavets
 * Does not work with paths with spaces (for now).